pelithne/k8s/workshop.md

   <img width="55%" hspace="0" src="./media/serviceconnection_acr.JPG">
 </p>

-Create a second servcie connection for the AKS cluster using the same method.
+Create a second service connection for the AKS cluster using the same method.
 Hint: write "Kubernetes" in the search field to find the ````kubernetes```` connection type.

 Make sure to select the right subscription, and the right Kubernetes Cluster.